 The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The rates for measurement date June 30, 2022 incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.
+The rates for measurement date June 30, 2021 included 15 years of mortality improvements using Society of Actuaries Scale 90% MP 2016.
+For more details, please refer to the December 2017 experience study report that can be found on the CalPERS website.

-Change of Assumptions and Methods - During the measurement periods ended June 30, 2021 and 2020 there were no changes of assumptions.
+Change of Assumptions and Methods - During the measurement period ended June 30, 2023, the discount rate and investment rate of return were decreased from 7.15% to 6.90%.